sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 - `practice-solutions`\ - This module is dedicated to problem-solving in Kotlin.
 I created it primarily to deepen my understanding of Kotlin syntax, programming concepts, and various challenges.
+- `android-app`\ - This is a regular Android app module, which consumes Android framework-generated by Kotlin Multiplatform.

 ### Practice solutions